open-mmlab/mmengine/docs/en/tutorials/evaluation.md

 # The data format needs to refer to the metric used.
 data_samples = load('prediction.pkl')

-# Call the evaluator offline review interface and get the evaluation results
+# Call the evaluator offline evaluation interface and get the evaluation results
 # chunk_size indicates the number of samples processed at a time, which can be adjusted according to the memory size
 results = evaluator.offline_evaluate(data, data_samples, chunk_size=128)
 ```